0xPolygonID/docs/docs/verifier/on-chain-verification/overview.md

 ### How is the proof submission executed?

 The wallet needs to call the `submitZKPResponse()` function before it can submit the proof for the requirements set in the Airdrop Participation process.
-This function forms part of the ZKPVerifier Interface [`IZKPVerifier`](https://github.com/iden3/contracts/blob/master/contracts/interfaces/IZKPVerifier.sol#L7) and is actually implemented inside the [`ZKPVerifier Contract`](https://github.com/iden3/contracts/blob/master/contracts/ZKPVerifier.sol#L21).
+This function forms part of the ZKPVerifier Interface [IZKPVerifier](https://github.com/iden3/contracts/blob/master/contracts/interfaces/IZKPVerifier.sol#L7) and is actually implemented inside the [ZKPVerifier Contract](https://github.com/iden3/contracts/blob/master/contracts/ZKPVerifier.sol#L21).

 ```solidity
 import "./ICircuitValidator.sol";